 Colorectal cancer

-Modest evidencesignificant effects in at least three small but well-designed randomized controlled trials (RCTs), or one or more well-designed, mid-sized clinical studies of reasonably good quality (RCTs or observational studies), or several small studies aggregated into a meta-analysis (this is the CancerChoices definition; other researchers and studies may define this differently) of lower risk of recurrence among people with colorectal cancer treated with PSK added to chemotherapy
+Modest evidencesignificant effects in at least three small but well-designed randomized controlled trials (RCTs), or one or more well-designed, mid-sized clinical studies of reasonably good quality (RCTs or observational studies), or several small studies aggregated into a meta-analysis (this is the CancerChoices definition; other researchers and studies may define this differently) of a lower risk of recurrence: People treated with PSK together with chemotherapy for colon cancer had a lower risk of recurrence in four studies.
+There was preliminary evidencesignificant effects in small or poorly designed clinical studies OR conflicting results in adequate studies but a preponderance of evidence of an effect (this is the CancerChoices definition; other researchers and studies may define this differently) that people with certain biomarker profiles (detectable serum immunosuppressive acidic protein, or IAP; a carcinoembryonic antigen (CEA) level of >3ng/m; or a purified protein derivative reaction (PPD) of <19mm) were more likely to benefit.

 Gastrointestinal cancer